CrouchingJahi/Meal_Planner/README.md

 # Meal Planner

-Store recipes
+Intended functionality:
+* Store recipes.
+Automatically calculate for desired scale.
-Keep inventory of perishables to use, meal prep to do Create meal schedule, make sure freezer food is being cycled Suggest recipes based on available food
+* Keep inventory of perishables to use, meal prep to do.
-Calendar integration - include previous day steps for meal prep
+* Create shopping lists based on upcoming meals.
+* Create meal schedules in calendar for any large batches to do, including multi-day processes (fermentation, etc)
+* Suggest recipes based on available food.
+* Make sure freezer food is being cycled by suggesting meals

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).